Articles for intermediate learners

 Tip!

 It is useful to know that when we have no articles, we call it the zero article condition.
-Mainly, when we use proper nouns such as names, academic subjects, countries' names, etc. we have zero articles.
+Mainly, when we use proper nouns such as names of people, academic subjects, countries, etc. there is no need for articles.
 Take a look at the following examples:

 Anna is reading her book.